falcosecurity/falco-website/content/en/docs/concepts/outputs/channels.md

 ## gRPC Output

+{{% pageinfo color=warning %}}

+The gRPC Output as well as the embedded gRPC server have been deprecated in Falco `0.43.0` and will be removed in a future release.
+Until removal and since Falco `0.43.0`, using any of them will result in a warning informing the user about the deprecation.
+Users are encouraged to leverage another output and/or Falcosidekick, as the usage will result in an error after the removal.

+{{% /pageinfo %}}

 If you'd like to send alerts to an external program connected via gRPC API, you need to enable both the `grpc` and `grpc_output` options as described under the [gRPC Configuration section](/docs/grpc/#configuration).